Siddhartha Gairola

 Research

 Current Research: I am broadly interested in Artificial Intelligence (Machine Learning), Computer Vision, Image Processing, Natural Language Processing and their applications to real-world problems.
 I am particularly interested in building reliable (robust) systems that model visual perception with limited supervision.
-To this end, for my Phd I will be exploring two major directions:
+To this end, for my PhD I will be exploring two major directions:

 1. Interpretability and Robustness of Deep Neural Networks